 Today, the only manufacturers who are still developing and shipping TVs with their own operating systems are LG (webOS) and Samsung (Tizen).
 While the picture quality of these TVs is excellent, the interfaces, app compatibility and user experience suffer for this choice.

-That being said, Tablo does have apps for both Samsung and LG Smart TVs.
+That being said, Tablo does support select Samsung and LG Smart TVs.

 Despite making great strides in recent years, the primary downside of a Smart TV remains: its operating system and processing power cannot be changed or upgraded meaning its ‘smart’ features are likely to become crippled or even fail long before the screen does.